-This holiday season, you’ll be bombarded with offers of complimentary items, so it’s important to try to resist the temptations.
+This holiday season, you may be bombarded with offers of complimentary items, so it’s important to try to resist the temptations.
 Sure, it might be impossible to shop and not treat yourself to something, but make sure whatever products you purchase don’t bust your holiday gift-giving budget.

 #7: Skip Shady Sites

-We get it: You’re hoping to land the deal of the century on Cyber Monday or Black Friday.
+We get it: You’re hoping to land the deal of the century this season.
 But no discount is worth it if it means you’ll be a victim of identity theft in the meantime.

 Today’s tech-savvy cyber criminals can break into websites with poor security and steal your payment information.
 Worse yet, hackers can make you the victim of a phishing scam or other suspicious activity.